-MISSION, VISION, AND OBJECTIVES
+MISSION, VISION, AND PURPOSES

 Our mission is to educate musicians effectively, empowering them with the knowledge, skills, and confidence to express themselves dynamically through modern popular music.